WebAssembly/spec/spectec/test-prose/TEST.md

     - externtype_u0 is (MEM memtype).
     - the memory type memtype is valid.

+Externtype_ok/func
+- the external type (FUNC functype) is valid if:
+  - the function type functype is valid.

+Externtype_ok/global
+- the external type (GLOBAL globaltype) is valid if:
+  - the global type globaltype is valid.

+Externtype_ok/table
+- the external type (TABLE tabletype) is valid if:
+  - the table type tabletype is valid.

+Externtype_ok/mem
+- the external type (MEM memtype) is valid if:
+  - the memory type memtype is valid.

 Limits_sub
 - the limits (n_11, n_12) matches the limits (n_21, n_22) if:
   - n_11 is greater than or equal to n_21.